joinedspawnRoads/ParkourAHK/README.md

 - A: I suggest looking into AutoHotkey for that; it gets a little complicated.

 Q: I changed the toggle key.
 Why won't it work?
-- A: Either you didn't save it or you don't realize that editing one script doesn't apply it to the rest.
+- A: Either you didn't save it or don't realize that editing one script doesn't apply it to the rest.
 You must change the scripts individually.

 ### @->-->--